Austin Leslie

-Austin Leslie (July 2, 1934 - September 29, 2005) was an internationally famous New Orleans, Louisiana, chef whose work defined 'Creole Soul'.
-He died in Atlanta, Georgia, at the age of 71 after having been evacuated from New Orleans; he had been trapped in his attic for two days in the 98 °F heat, in the aftermath of the August 29 Hurricane Katrina.
-He was honored with the first jazz funeral after Katrina on October 9, 2005, in the still largely-deserted city.
-The procession, led by the Hot 8 Brass Band, marched through the flood-ravaged remains of Leslie's old Seventh Ward neighborhood, starting out at Pampy's Creole Kitchen and stopping along the way at the location of the original Chez Helene.
+Austin Leslie (July 2, 1934 - September 29, 2005) was a chef from New Orleans, Louisiana, who specialised in Louisiana Creole cuisine.

 With his trademark captain's cap, lambchop sideburns, and broad smile, he was known as the Godfather of Fried Chicken.
 His distinctive style was the inspiration for the restaurant imagery of the 1987 television show Frank's Place.
+He died at the age of 71 after being evacuated from New Orleans in the aftermath of Hurricane Katrina.

 Biography

 Early years

 While still in high school, Leslie worked at Portia's Fountain on Rampart Street, first as a delivery boy and later in the kitchen under Chef Bill Turner.
-One of the featured dishes was a crispy fried chicken garnished with sliced dill pickles, which the owner taught him to cook.
-This would become Leslie's signature item over the next fifty years.
+Turner taught Leslie one of the restaurant's featured dishes, a crispy fried chicken garnished with sliced dill pickles, which later became Leslie's signature dish.

 After high school he worked as a chef's assistant at the D. H. Holmes restaurant.
 The Holmes department store catered primarily to relatively affluent white people, and for the four and half years he worked there Leslie was not allowed to prepare orders directly for customers, doing prep work instead.

 In 1964, his Aunt Helen opened Chez Helene and Leslie went to work full-time as the chef.